 Tragically, it seems like the applicant tracking system came into popularity at the same time our country experienced the greatest recession in history.
-This wasn’t too many years ago, and many can still remember its wrath.
-After all, most are still feeling it these many years later, paying off all that student debt and looking for a job in a relevant industry.
-There’s no doubt that unemployment rates were sky high in late 2000’s and applicant tracking systems really only added salt to the wound.
+This all happened not too long ago, and many can still remember its wrath.
+After all, most are still feeling it these many years later, paying off all that student debt and looking for a job in a relevant industry!
+There’s no doubt that unemployment rates were sky high in late 2000’s, and applicant tracking systems really only added salt to the wound.

 They Suggest a Culture of Compliance

 These softwares are designed to skim through thousands of resumes and determine which are the “best fit” according to keyword matches.
 Recruiters end up putting themselves in a position where they trust their system to make these important decisions for them.
 However, candidates could just be including a list of keywords in their resume just to make it thorough, while many other qualified candidates may be getting looked over.
 In some cases, as many as 5000 applicants would be looked over for grammar, spelling or punctuation mistakes, none of which really say anything substantial about an applicant.
 In addition to performance tracking, ATSs don’t account for creativity and potential or how candidates will fit in with the company culture.

 They Take the Human out of Human Resources